The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation: Privacy legal risks of memorization

 \textbf{Legal landscape.} There are several ongoing cases that will shape the legal landscape of LLMs.
 The New York Times v.
 Microsoft Corp. lawsuit~\citep{nytimes_v_microsoft_2023} represents a pivotal legal challenge to generative AI and copyright, accompanied by similar cases, including Chabon v.
 OpenAI~\citep{chabon_v_openai_2023} where authors claiming copyright infringement in model training, and Doe v.
-GitHub~\citep{doe_v_github_2022} where plaintiffs allege verbatim code reproduction in violation of the DMCA.
-The Times claimed that OpenAI’s model not only trained on its copyrighted articles without proper license but also that ChatGPT could regurgitate substantial passages of those articles on request.
+GitHub~\citep{doe_v_github_2022} where plaintiffs allege verbatim code reproduction in violation of the Digital Millennium Copyright Act (DMCA).
+The Times claimed that OpenAI’s model trained on their copyrighted articles without proper license and that ChatGPT could regurgitate passages of those articles on request.
 In~\citet{nytimes_v_microsoft_2023}, the publishers argue this behavior amounts to mass copyright infringement since the model’s outputs mimic and even compete with the Times’ content.
-While researchers such as ~\citet{freeman2024exploringmemorizationcopyrightviolation} may provide their analysis regarding the veracity of lawsuit~\citep{nytimes_v_microsoft_2023}'s copyright infringement claims, such high-profile legal action underscores how memorization is no longer only a technical but a business and public policy problem.
+High-profile copyright litigation, exemplified by~\citep{nytimes_v_microsoft_2023}, has thrust LLM memorization from a technical concern into the public policy and business arenas, a shift underscored by empirical analyses of the lawsuit's claims from privacy researchers~\citep{freeman2024exploringmemorizationcopyrightviolation}.

+In Appendix's Section 2.3, Table~\ref{table-legal-risk-challenges} provides a taxonomy that traces the path from core technical failures to their downstream legal and societal risks.
+It illustrates how specific \textbf{Technical Challenges}, such as the inability to guarantee verifiable erasure, directly create \textbf{Legal \& Regulatory Challenges}, like the difficulty of complying with General Data Protection Regulation (GDPR)'s Right to Erasure, which in turn manifest as tangible \textbf{Socio-Technical Challenges}, such as the erosion of public trust.
+This structure is applied consistently across all impact areas, from personal data leakage to copyright infringement.
+The table's central insight is that legal and societal risks are not independent but are fundamentally constrained by underlying technical limitations.

+\textbf{OQ1.} The next research frontier is to move beyond simple data filtering and train LLMs to be copyright-aware.
+This involves augmenting training corpora with copyright metadata and modifying the optimization objective to explicitly penalize the generation of text that is both verbatim and tagged as protected.
+This approach reframes copyright compliance from a static data-curation problem into a learnable, dynamic behavior, enabling the model to respect intellectual property as an intrinsic part of its generation process \cite{vyas2023provable, karamolegkou2023copyright}.

+\textbf{OQ2.} Future memorization metrics must evolve from measuring superficial string similarity to quantifying the degree of transformative use, a cornerstone of fair use doctrine.
+The research challenge is to develop computational methods that assess not just what was reproduced, but how it was used—for example, distinguishing a derivative summary (potentially fair use) from a substitutive replication (potential infringement).
+This requires creating metrics that capture the functional and semantic relationship between an LLM's output and a copyrighted source, providing a technical basis for legal arguments \cite{henderson2023foundation, schwarzschild2024rethinking}.